EdwardJXLi/DungeonKeeper/README.md

   - Press "Escape" again to exit the pause menu.

 ## Phase 4: Task 2
-Text is too long to put here, so refer to example_game_logs.txt
+Example log is too long to fit here, so refer to `example_game_logs.txt`.